garrandall/popular-music-data/tracks/happy-people-r--kelly.md

 Uh uh uh, alright, uh huh

 Now if you wanna step
 U gotta play it by the rules
-You gotta do what i do
+You gotta do what I do
-When i do, what i  do
+When I do, what i  do

 If you wanna step
 U gotta play it by the rules
-You gotta do what i do
+You gotta do what I do
-When i do, what i do
+When I do, what I do

 Now

 Step to the left, step to the right
 Spin around and bring it down tonight
 Bring it on up, move in close
 Let me see you and your partner stroke

 Step to the left, step to the right
 Spin around and bring it down tonight
 Bring it on up, move in close
 Let me see you and your partner stroke

 Step to the left, step to the right
 Spin around and bring it down tonight
 Bring it on up, move in close
 Let me see you and your partner stroke

 Step to the left, step to the right
 Spin around and bring it down tonight
 Bring it on up, move in close
 Let me see you and your partner stroke

 Step to the left, step to the right
 Spin around and bring it down tonight
 Bring it on up, move in close
 Let me see you and your partner stroke

 Step to the left, step to the right
 Spin around and bring it down tonight
 Bring it on up, move in close
 Let me see you and your partner stroke